Young-Yoon/cube3d/README.md

 ```
 where `1` is the occupied position by the block and `0` is the empty position.
 The sequence is serialized as `11 10 00 10` in the tensor order.
-The dimension of the bounding box `222` and the occupancy sequence `11100010` is combined into
+The dimension of the bounding box `222` and the occupancy sequence `11100010` are combined into
 `'22211100010'`.